ctallec/pyvarinf/README.md

 diag(σ<sub>1</sub><sup>2</sup>, ..., σ<sub>d</sub><sup>2</sup>), and we want to
 find the optimal µ* and σ*.

-With this choice of a gaussian posterior, the a Monte Carlo estimate of the gradient of F w.r.t. µ and σ can be obtained with backpropagation.
+With this choice of a gaussian posterior, a Monte Carlo estimate of the gradient of F w.r.t. µ and σ can be obtained with backpropagation.
 This allows to use any gradient descent method used for non-variational optimisation [2]